 Pu-erh or Pu'er tea is a variety of fermented dark tea produced in Yunnan province, China.
 Fermentation is a tea production style in which the tea leaves undergo microbial fermentation and oxidation after they are dried and rolled.
 This process is a Chinese specialty and produces tea known as Hei Cha, commonly translated as dark, or black tea.

 Pu'er traditionally begins as a raw product known as "rough" Mao Cha and can be sold in this form or pressed into a number of shapes and sold as "raw" Sheng Cha.
 Both of these forms then undergo the complex process of gradual fermentation and maturation with time.
-In the mid-1970s Tea Factories created a new type of pu-erh tea, with a process that involves an accelerated fermentation into "ripe" Shou Cha which is then stored loose or pressed into various shapes.
-This is the most common type of pu-erh readily available and enjoyed by many.
-All types of pu-erh can be stored to mature before consumption, which is why it is commonly labelled with year and region of production.
+In the mid-1970s Tea Factories created a new type of pu-erh tea, with a process that involves an accelerated fermentation into "ripe" Shou Cha which is then stored loose or pressed into various shapes; this is the most common type of pu-erh readily available.